penngineering/ds-interview-challenge/README.md

 ### Adding to your environment
 We have taken the liberty of installing some basic DS packages in Jupyter for you (Pandas, Matplotlib, Scikit-learn, and Statsmodels).
 If you would like to install additional packages, add them to the `requirements.txt` file found in this repo.
 For the changes to take affect you will need to first kill any running services with `docker-compose down`.
-Then,simply rebuild and rerun the containers by first running `docker-compose build` and then `docker-compose up -d`
+Then, simply rebuild and rerun the containers by first running `docker-compose build` and then `docker-compose up -d`

 ### Code
 All code should be written in the provided `handle_forecast.ipynb` file.